mnr/writing-wip/kwak-anthology.md

 "You didn't mention what she was doing when the oven exploded.
 Was there a cook package?
 Probably in bits - but there must have been some parts left laying around."

 Araci had already reviewed the scans.
 Replaying the reconstruction on the way to dinner, Araci had identified the victim's last intended meal.
-The meal was a non-standard speciality version of Chicken Marsala.
+The meal was a non-standard specialty version of Chicken Marsala.
 Not available in grocery stores, at least not this version.
 It wasn't even a beta release, sometimes available from manufacturers for testing.
 This meal was entirely outside of the public distribution chain.
 Dakota's move from a dicey ransomware company coupled with her quick demise from a non-standard tray of Chicken Marsala was one coincidence too many.

 // -----